 (You will likely think of other questions about when to call your doctor during pregnancy.
 Addressing these questions at your prenatal visits during the early stages of your pregnancy can help reduce your anxiety as you approach your due date.)

 This post contains affiliate links.
 You can read our affiliate disclaimer at the bottom of this post.

-The following list, though not all-inclusive, are some of the more common symptoms that raise the question of when to call the doctor during pregnancy:
+The following list (though not all-inclusive) are some of the most common concerns pregnant women ask their providers when it comes to deciding when to call the doctor during pregnancy: